 Although the gold standard for treating Sleep Apnoea is a CPAP machine, for those who are not compliant, Oral appliances help in management by addressing the physical issues that are preventing adequate airflow.

 - Reposition the lower jaw, tongue, soft palate and uvula.

 - Increase the muscle tone of the tongue.

 - Stabilise the lower jaw and tongue.

-At Northern Beaches Dental, we provide Somnodent oral appliances to comfortably and effectively treat snoring and sleep apnoea, allowing you to have a truly restful night’s sleep.
+At Northern Beaches Dental, we provide Somnodent oral appliances to comfortably treat snoring and sleep apnoea, allowing you to have a truly restful night’s sleep.
 We will liaise with your GP in the diagnosis and management.